 Lavender Oil Uses: 7 Benefits of Lavender for Survival

+Lavender is a green plant, producing beautiful purple flowers, known as a natural antibiotic due to its antiseptic properties.
 With its antiseptic properties, this plant is a popular choice for home remedies, helping relieve a number of illnesses such as headaches, anxiety, or upset stomachs.
-This wonderful essential oil has been a go-to first aid treatment of my family for a long time now.
-Get to know some uses for lavender oil as you read through this article.

 1. First Aid

 If you have scalds or burns, apply topically some lavender oil on the affected area to prevent blisters from forming.
 This can also lessen the pain from the scalds or burns.